 Mission: To be the world’s most progressive and reliable payments partner, sharing insights and helping customers prosper.

-I worked at Worldpay full-time (More than 3 years)
+I have been working at Worldpay full-time (More than 3 years)

 Advice to Management

-I applied through a staffing agency.
-I interviewed at Worldpay (London, England) in July 2017.
+I applied online.
+The process took 2 weeks.
+I interviewed at Worldpay (London, England) in March 2018.

 Worldpay Graduates 2017 is here.
 For full stream and application details check out our graduate microsite: http://glassdoor.com/slink.htm?key=vQ97z

 A family affair.
 Colleagues in our #Shanghai office were excited to host the APAC region's first ever #FamilyDay #WorldpayLife http://glassdoor.com/slink.htm?key=vQ9Q2

 Let us know if we're missing any workplace or industry recognition –